mozilla/prio-processor/README.md

 appropriate storage buckets that are used in this project.
 In particular, the following environment variables are set per server:

+- `BUCKET_INTERNAL_INGEST` - The bucket configured for ingesting data
 - `BUCKET_INTERNAL_PRIVATE` - The bucket containing private data for the server
 - `BUCKET_INTERNAL_SHARED` - The bucket containing incoming messages
 - `BUCKET_EXTERNAL_SHARED` - The bucket containing outgoing messages